rundeck/rundeck/docs/en/api/rundeck-api.md

                 *  `@id` Job ID
                 *  `@href` Job API HREF
                 *  `@permalink` Job GUI HREF
+                *  `@previous-owner` UUID of the cluster server that was the previous schedule owner

 Example XML Response, when `uuid` was specified: